-The DIMP written plan and related and referenced procedures identify and prescribe activities to minimize systemic and localized risks to SoCalGas' distribution system and document relevant system information.
+SoCalGas' DIMP written plan has eight chapters and requires the integration of data from many sources for analysis, as well as subsequent action based upon that analysis.
+The written plan and related procedures identify and prescribe activities to minimize systemic and localized risks to SoCalGas' distribution system and to document relevant system information.